OXID-eSales/oxideshop-user-documentation/releases/releases-71/oxid-eshop-710.rst

   Use this option if you have a base module with core functions that must be active for other modules to work.

-  For more informationsee the the developer documentation under `Defining dependencies between modules <https://docs.oxid-esales.com/developer/en/latest/development/modules_components_themes/module/module_dependencies.html>`_.
+  For more information see the developer documentation under `Defining dependencies between modules <https://docs.oxid-esales.com/developer/en/latest/development/modules_components_themes/module/module_dependencies.html>`_.

 .. todo: #tbd: Verify URL